Operation Barkhane: Divided opinions

-Since 2013 and the beginning of the Operation Serval, replaced by Operation Barkhane in 2014, opinions in Mali have been divided as to the legitimacy of the French intervention.
+From 2013 and the beginning of the Operation Serval onward, replaced by Operation Barkhane in 2014, opinions in Mali were divided as to the legitimacy of the French intervention.
 According to Mission head for Peace in Mali for the Stockholm International Peace Research Institute Aurélien Tobie, "Between 2013 and 2015, we quickly realised, after the peace agreements in Ouagadougou and Algiers for Mali that the Malian opinion towards the French presence was changing.
 People were supporting the Serval Operation, but did not understand why the French presence was being prolonged with the Barkhane Operation".

 In 2017, the study "Mali-Meter", conducted by the Friedrich Ebert Foundation in Mali, polled the level of satisfaction with Operation Barkhane amongst the Malian population.
 Less than half of the respondents were satisfied with the French intervention.
 The study also showed geographical disparities in approbation of Operation Barkhane.

 According to Aurélien Tobie, the differences of opinion between the North and the South of the country can be explained by the difference in proximity of the population with the operations: "People in contact with the forces of Barkhane in the North of the country approve of it much more because they see changes in their daily lives.
 Conversely, people interviewed in Southern Mali, who are generally higher educated but also further away from the conflict zone, are much more critical of the French presence".

-Demonstrations against the French presence have been taking place since 2013 in Mali, on a regular basis.
+Demonstrations against the French presence took place since 2013 in Mali, on a regular basis.
 Patriotic groups have been emerging.
 These groups strive for an end of the French presence and some call for a Russian intervention.

-In June 2019, a former Malian minister anonymously declared to French newspaper Libération that anti-French sentiment is at its peak in Mali: "Conspiracy theories are flourishing everywhere.
+In June 2019, a former Malian minister anonymously declared to French newspaper Libération that anti-French sentiment was at its peak in Mali: "Conspiracy theories are flourishing everywhere.
 Soon, France will be accused of being responsible for the floods.
 The inertia of our own leaders is the primary cause of the problem".

 Malian President Ibrahim Boubacar Keita also strongly criticised anti-French demonstrations.
 He stated in December 2019 that: "the foreign forces in our country are our allies in this tragic war imposed on us.
 We will not win this war by misunderstanding who our true enemy is and by falling into the trap of the terrorist groups".

 French President Emmanuel Macron has denounced a "disinformation campaign" led by a rival power, implying it was Russia, although he did not explicitly name it.

+On August 7, 2023, 94 French senators sent an open letter to President Emmanuel Macron in which they regretted "the failure of Operation Barkhane" and "the erasure of France" in Africa.
+The signatories, led by LR Roger Karoutchi, Bruno Retailleau and Christian Cambon, ask the president to review his strategy.